 Enter, two-ingredient dough, an exception to the otherwise valid complaint that baking can be laborious.
-A seemingly magical cooking hack, two-ingredient dough is made from combining equal parts self-rising flour and plain fat-free Greek yogurt—that's it!
+A seemingly magical cooking hack, two-ingredient dough is made from combining self-rising flour and plain fat-free Greek yogurt—that's it!
 Because Greek yogurt is a ZeroPoint™ food on some plans, the only SmartPoints you need to count come from the flour (3 SmartPoints for 1/4 cup) And did we mention that the yogurt infuses your dough with extra protein for satisfaction?

 On top of two-ingredient dough's simplicity, the recipe's main selling point is the fact that can be used to make lower SmartPoints versions of staples such as bagels (typically 9 SmartPoints), dinner rolls (typically 5 SmartPoints), and wraps (4 to 6 SmartPoints).
 Yes, you can enjoy store bought versions of any of these.
 But a little creativity in the kitchen can help you make the most of your Budget—and feel like a bona fide baker!

 Really, the sky is the limit.
 After all, two-ingredient dough can be used as a base to appeal to anything a carb-lover feels like eating.
 Fancy a cinnamon bun or a soft pretzel?
 Pigs-in-a-blanket?
 A pizza?
 Go for it!
 Most recipes simply call for combining the two ingredients, shaping the dough on a floured surface, then popping it into an oven heated to 375-degrees F—or sometimes, a pan on your stovetop—for about 20 minutes.
 The rest is on you!